-The amount of interest you pay will depend on how interest is determined on the amount you borrow and the way it is calculated.
+The amount of interest you pay on your home loan will depend on the amount you borrow and how the interest is calculated.
 Interest can be calculated at the current variable rate, a pre-determined fixed rate or a combination of the two.
 Each option has pros and cons, so you’ll need to consider which suits you best.

 What is a variable interest rate home loan?